 How does trading work?

 NFT’s can be traded and sold via the secondary market.
 In January 2022, Opensea, a leading NFT secondary sales marketplace, saw its monthly trade volume in Ether (ETH) exceed $3.5 billion, breaking all previous records (Dune Analytics).
 This has opened a unique opportunity for NFT collectors to buy, trade, and sell their NFTs for profit.
 Investment into NFT projects should be cautioned, however, as trading NFTs, like any asset class, requires skill, experience and up to date knowledge of the market.
-More on how to assess NFT projects coming soon.

 As apex projects deliver more value to their holders, floor prices of NFTs rise, driving demand for often scarce supplies.
 This allows communities and creators to grow their project value and reward their holders.
 The best part is all profit and royalties from secondary sales go directly back to the creator and communities without a middleman.